Saskia de Brauw

 Saskia de Brauw (born 19 April 1981) is a Dutch artist and model.
-She began modeling at sixteen but quit after one year to attend art school in Amsterdam.
-Returning to modeling at the age of 29, she quickly became a successful fashion model.
+She began modelling at a young age but paused her work in the fashion industry to study art at the Gerrit Rietveld Academy. in 2008, she returned to modelling and quickly established herself internationally.
 Notable appearances include Carine Roitfeld's final cover for French Vogue (2011) and a starring role in David Bowie's 2013 music video The Stars (Are Out Tonight).
-Her photographs of found objects have been exhibited at the National Museum of Scotland.
-She and her husband, photographer and filmmaker Vincent van de Wijngaard, collaborate on multimedia projects that include his photographs and her writing.
+She is known for her collaborations with leading fashion photographers and houses, as her art has been exhibited at the National Museum of Scotland.

+Early life and education

+De Brauw was born in Amsterdam, the Netherlands, in 1981.
+She began modelling in her teens but temporarily stepped away from the fashion industry to pursue formal art education.
+She studied at the Gerrit Rietveld Academie in Amsterdam, graduating in 2008.

 Career

-After an early start in the fashion world, de Brauw left modeling at 16 to pursue her interest in art, studying the subject at the Gerrit Rietveld Academie in her home town of Amsterdam.
-Returning to modeling at age 29, she appeared in fashion shows for Balenciaga and Givenchy and became a "new face" for Chanel; photographed by Mert and Marcus for Carine Roitfeld's final cover of Vogue Paris in March 2011; and the same month featuring on the cover of Vogue Italia, photographed by Steven Meisel.
+After returning to modelling in her late twenties, de Brauw rapidly gained international recognition.
+She appeared in fashion shows for Balenciaga and Givenchy and became a "new face" for Chanel; photographed by Mert and Marcus for Carine Roitfeld's final cover of Vogue Paris in March 2011; and the same month featuring on the cover of Vogue Italia, photographed by Steven Meisel.